-State and municipal bonds are generally valued based on independent prices obtained from third-party evaluated services.
-State and municipal bonds are generally valued based on observable market prices of recently executed transactions for similar securities of comparable size, resulting in a Level 2 classification within the fair value hierarchy.
-If independent prices cannot be obtained from third-party evaluated services, then the bonds are classified as Level 3.
+State and municipal bonds are generally valued based on independent prices obtained from third-party valuation services.
+The valuation is based on observable market prices of recently executed transactions for similar securities of comparable size, resulting in a Level 2 classification within the fair value hierarchy.
+If independent prices cannot be obtained from third-party valuation services based on recently executed comparable transactions, then the bonds are classified as Level 3.